 Improves the performance of the tip selection algorithm, allowing nodes to find tip transactions faster.

 Leads to the network being able to confirm more transactions per second.

 Allows for faster and more exact conflict handling, deals with possible scenarios of reattaching invalid transactions.
 Will allow the protocol to support colored coins in the future.

 By adding support for a second signature scheme, the IOTA protocol will support reusable addresses.

-Move from the current Bundle construct and use simpler atomic transactions instead.
-This will reduce network overhead and maintainability of node software.
+Move from the current trinary bundle construct and use simpler atomic binary transactions instead.
+This will reduce validation requirements, network overhead and maintainability of node software.